Juniper/contrail-kubernetes-docs/install/openshift/3.9/standalone-openshift.md

 https://<your host name from your ose-install inventory>:8443/console
 ```
 * use username/password created above to login into webconsole
-Note : your dns should resolve for the above hostname for access
+* Note : your dns should resolve for the above hostname for access, else modify your /etc/hosts file to route
+  to above host